Flowershow now lets you control how each page is rendered — as plain Markdown or as MDX. Here’s what you need to know:

 • HTML blocks may not parse if they aren’t valid JSX

-• <a, b> or other “non-JSX” tags (<a is treated as a start of a tag) will break
+• <a, b> or other angle-bracket expressions (<a is treated as the start of a JSX tag) will break

 • {a} is treated as a JavaScript expression, not plain text, so you’ll get errors like “a is not defined”